The instant calm latte is fortified with soothing chamomile, lavender, and magnesium-rich almond milk. The perfect sip for winding down.

-How you treat yourself in this wild and wonderful season directly relates to how you communicate and gather with others.
+How you treat yourself in this season (and always!) directly relates to how you communicate and gather with others.
 If I don’t acknowledge my stress or lack of sleep and do something about it, I’m probably going to fill up on wine and sweets at a holiday party, and then I’ll proceed to say something regrettable or worse, I’ll shut down completely.
 I know myself well enough to recognize this tendency.

 So with all of this in mind, I present to you a lovely bedtime/chill time sip along with a bunch of links that might help you calm the eff down as this season ramps up.
-A double strength chamomile and lavender latte is extra soothing on its own, but if you make it with almond or pumpkin seed milk, you’ll have the added calming benefit of more magnesium in the mix, too.
-Also, if valerian root tea doesn’t give you weird dreams (I can’t drink it for this reason), feel free to infuse some of that in here as well.
+A double strength chamomile and lavender latte is extra soothing on its own, but if you make it with almond or pumpkin seed milk, you’ll have the added calming benefit of more magnesium in the mix.
+Also, if valerian root tea doesn’t give you weird dreams (I don’t drink it for this reason), feel free to infuse some of that in here as well.

 An oldie, but a goodie.
 Maybe you’ve read this one before?
 The Disease of Being Busy.

 I’m signing up for Rachel W. Cole’s Savor email subscription to take me right up to New Year’s Eve.
 Every day you get a meditation or mental exercise on treating yourself well, loving up the people in your life a lot better, being grateful for the now, and putting insecurities at bay.
 Thanks to Michelle for this suggestion! ;)